 Aleem hosted students at his atelier for many years from institutions such as RMIT, Kangan Institute, Melbourne School of Fashion (now Fashion Masters), LCI Melbourne and Box Hill Institute.
 He facilitated their in-depth learning about the intricate and traditional techniques of couture.
 This in turn, further equipped them with technical skills to gain employment in the fashion industry.

-We are on a mission to preserve couture and bespoke heritage.
-We are a slow-fashion brand.
+We are a slow-fashion brand and on a mission to preserve couture and bespoke heritage.

-The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations from mother to daughter to grand-daughter.
+The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations.

 EMPOWERMENT & SUPPORT